Simple ways to improve your mobile security

 Why should I protect my smartphone?

-Simple ways to secure your smartphone
+How to secure your smartphone

-Securing your smartphone starts with developing good habits when you store and use information.
+Mobile security starts with developing good habits when you store and use information.
 If your smartphone has a screen lock feature, make sure you enable that feature.
 Don’t use a password or passcode that’s easy to guess and don’t stick with the same one for too long.

 Download operating system updates (over Wi-Fi, naturally) and install them so you’re always up to date and protected against known bugs and exploits.
 Speaking of, no matter what type of smartphone you are using, always use a secure Wi-Fi connection in public.

 You should also be very careful about the personally identifiable or sensitive information you store on your device.
 If you ever lose your phone, the screen lock is the only thing that stands between whoever finds your phone and the information your phone contains.
 Find my iPhone and Android Device Manager will allow you to track and, if necessary, wipe your phone should it fall into the wrong hands.

-When you looking for apps to download, always use the official app marketplace for your phone (the Play Store for Android and the App Store for iPhone).
+When you are looking for apps to download, always use the official app marketplace for your phone (the Play Store for Android and the App Store for iPhone).
 Avoid downloading apps from anywhere else unless you implicitly trust the source.

 The short version